-Cut waste & emissions by reducing production & transport of new parts
+Cut waste and emissions by reducing production and transport of new parts

 Traditional industrial infrastructure has limited supplier relationships to a transactional format.
 The results include static reporting, uninformed maintenance schedules, and a waste of money and resources on both sides.

 Adequate product and equipment maintenance is critical to reduce the need for new products and associated resources, limit waste, and cut climate gas emissions.
 However, too frequent or infrequent maintenance can negatively impact the quality and lifetime of equipment.
 Still, the traditional operator-supplier relationship often relies on a business model that does not encourage real-time and condition-based maintenance.

 Data is the key to solving these issues, but it can be difficult to access.
 For example, Framo, a global OEM providing pumps to the marine industry, was historically unable to access or leverage operational data from their customers in the oil and gas industry.
 Data was only been made available for sporadic projects linked to specific, isolated events, such as equipment failure.
 With access to their clients’ industrial data, past and real-time, Framo would gain the knowledge needed to improve and innovate on their existing products and services, and reduce waste.

 Working closely with Aker BP, Framo used Cognite Data Fusion™ to access Aker BP’s industrial data.
 API access to Cognite Data Fusion enabled a shift to a new performance-based contract, and provided Framo with valuable information to improve their products.

 Integrating with Aker BP’s ERM system, Framo could set work orders and enable a feedback loop with design and engineering.
 From there, Framo was able to develop and launch more effective, service-based models informed by real-time data.